 UPDATE: Let me elaborate on the lying about the age thing.
 Ingraham was one of the founding members of the Dartmouth Review where as editor, she sent "reporters" to infiltrate a campus gay group where they recorded meetings of the group and sent the tapes to the parents of the members.
 Ingraham graduated Dartmouth in 1985--which would make her 41 or 42 (unless she skipped grades).

-Who's Your Daddy?
 I'm your daddy!
 Why?
 Because the Scoobster partied with Jack Nicholson--or at least I partied in the same room as Jack Nicholson.
-Yours truly crashed the Spanglish premiere after-party last night.
-Sweet baby Jesus, it was totally dope.
+Yours truly crashed the Spanglish premiere after-party last night. !t was totally dope!
 It was a good thing I dressed up because it was kind of formal for LA.
 It was held in a huge tent at Sony studios in Culver City.

 Jack was a guest of director James L. Brooks.
 I realized it was Nicholson only when I walked past him.
 No, I didn't say anything to him--that would have been bad form.
-I also saw the stars of the film: Adam Sandler and Tea Leoni (she is one hot momma).
+I also saw the stars of the film: Adam Sandler and Tea Leoni.
 I was disappointed because supporting actress Cloris Leachman's reserved table was empty for the night; hey, a lot of people can say they partied with Jack but it would be a real feather in your cap to be able to say that you partied with Cloris Leachman.

 Wolfgang Puck catered the event and they had a ravioli bar.
 Yummy!
 I drank three martinis (which is one too many for me).
 Hans Zimmer and some other musicians played some classical music for a while.